kelvinn44/BED2024Apr_P03_Team03/practicals/PolytechnicLibraryAPI/README.md

 ### dbConfig.js update reminder
 Update the dbConfig.js username, password, and database to match your own DB configuration.

-### Other routes issue
-When trying GET /users route or others, update the auth.js (`const authorizedRoles`) middleware accordingly.

 ### Postman Testing